TheJeetSingh/SpotifyAIDJ/README.md

 3. Select tracks from your top tracks that will influence the Gemini DJ
 4. Choose a mood and optional genre
 5. Click "Generate DJ Mix"
+6. Once generated, the app will automatically create an AI-generated album cover for your playlist
+7. You can regenerate the album cover by hovering over it and clicking the regenerate button
-6. Once generated, open the playlist in Spotify to listen to your Gemini-generated mix
+8. Open the playlist in Spotify to listen to your Gemini-generated mix

 ## Technologies Used